 Crab Apples (and apples in general) are high in Pectin which is what you need to give Jams and Jellies a good set.
 They are therefore perfect as a base for any hedgerow Jelly.
 The difference between jam and jelly is that jelly is made strictly from the juice of fruit (with all the other parts strained out) while jam is made from crushed fruit.
 Foraged fruit is perfect for Jelly making; there’s far less fiddling around preparing the fruit and removing seeds, and as you haven’t had to buy the fruit, the far smaller yield is less of a problem.
 As the resulting Jelly is perfectly smooth, it is ideal for adding to savoury dishes (such as using it to enrich gravy) as well as using it as a traditional preserve.

-This recipe can be used as a template for any Jelly.
-You could substitute the rose hips for any edible hedgerow berries; blackberries, damsons, hawthorn berries and rowan are popular, or indeed use a mix of different fruits.
-Equally, plain old Crab Apple Jelly is also lovely, and is the perfect base for any herb jelly.
+This Rosehip and Crab Apple Jelly recipe can be used as a template for any Jelly.
+You could substitute the rose hips for any edible hedgerow berries; blackberries, damsons, hawthorn berries and rowan are popular or indeed use a mix of different fruits.
+Equally, plain old Crab Apple Jelly is also lovely and is the perfect base for any herb jelly.

-The rose hips I used here were from my freezer.
-Please see Freezing Foraged Fruits to read why I like to freeze my fruit.
-If you are using rose hips that haven’t been frozen you might want to simmer them for 15 mins or so to start them softening before you add your apples.
-When I make Jelly I use preserving sugar as the bigger crystals allegedly result in a clearer Jelly.
-Granulated sugar would also be fine to use.
+The rosehips I used here were from my freezer.
+Please see our Freezing Foraged Fruits post to read why I like to freeze my fruit.
+If you are using rosehips that haven’t been frozen, you might want to simmer them for 15 mins or so to start them softening before you add your apples.
+When I make Rosehip and Crab Apple Jelly I use preserving sugar as the bigger crystals allegedly results in a clearer Jelly.
+Granulated sugar would also be okay to use.

 Wash your fruit and remove any stalks.
 Throw it all into a large pan, cutting your apples into half or quarters if they are large, adding the juice from the lemon and enough water to almost cover.
 It is advised not to use Aluminum pans for jam making as the metal reacts with the acids in the fruit.
 I use a wide-based enamel pan for preserve making.